mikegashash/inferredDataModel/README.md

-# inferred Data Model from ingested XML - PyTorch

-Define a custom dataset class XMLDataset to load shredded XML data and parse relevant information.
+Define a custom PyTorch dataset class RichXMLDataset to ingest shredded XML insurance policy data, extracting structured features such as premium amount, age, term length, and risk score.

-Define a simple CNN architecture using nn.Module and transformations for data augmentation and normalization.
-Create DataLoader instances for training and validation sets.
+Normalize the numerical features using StandardScaler, and encode policy types as class labels using LabelEncoder.
+Use a basic Multi-Layer Perceptron (MLP) model built with nn.Module to classify the policies into multiple categories.
-Train the CNN model using the training data and evaluate the trained model on the validation set to measure its accuracy.
+Load the data with PyTorch DataLoader objects, split into training and validation sets, and train the model over multiple epochs while monitoring classification performance on the validation set.

-Replace "path/to/your/shredded/xml/data" with the actual path to your shredded XML data.

-Additionally, adjust the CNN architecture, transformation, and hyperparameters according to a specific problem and dataset.